TOLL FREE: 1-866-611-2665

 While scoring is not an exact science and radiologists often disagree about levels of density, it is important to get screened.
-Mayfair uses the Volpara Health Technologies program which scores density from A to D and we will explain your breast score at the end of your appointment.
+Mayfair uses Volpara software, which scores density from A to D. We will also explain your breast score at the end of your appointment, if requested.

 When an assessment determines that breast density is high, the radiologist may suggest annual mammography exams.
-In addition, the radiologist may suggest the use of Automated Breast Ultrasound (ABUS) or 3D mammography, such as Tomosynthesis, in conjunction with your regular screening mammogram.
+In addition, the radiologist may suggest the use of handheld or automated breast ultrasound (ABUS) in conjunction with your regular screening mammogram.

-Tomosynthesis views the breast in slices and provides a greater level of detail, while ABUS increases the sensitivity of the scan.
-The 2013 Toward Optimized Practice Breast Cancer Screening Guidelines suggest that ultrasound “may have a role as an adjunct to mammography screening in women with dense breasts, as determined by a radiologist.”
+Mammography views the breast in slices and provides a greater level of detail, while breast ultrasound increases the sensitivity of the scan.
+In Alberta, the Toward Optimized Practice Breast Cancer Screening Guidelines suggest that ultrasound “May be used as a supplemental tool by a radiologist after considering current and prior imaging (if available), and history.”
 You will need to discuss your results and next steps with your health care provider.

 Mayfair has 11 mammography clinics in Calgary and one in Cochrane.
 We also have 12 ultrasound locations in Calgary and one in Cochrane, which offer breast ultrasound services.
 ABUS is offered at our Market Mall, Mayfair Place, Southcentre, and The CORE locations.

 Alberta Breast Cancer Screening Clinical Practice Guideline Committee (2022) “Alberta Breast Cancer Screening: Clinical Practice Guideline 2022 Update.” www.screeningforlife.ca.
 Accessed August 12, 2022.